Agriculture In India Chapter 4 Class X With Art Integration

 TYPES OF AGRICULTURE IN INDIA:

 1 PRIMITIVE SUBSISTENCE FARMING:

-I) Practiced on small pieces of land.
+I) Farming in done on a small piece of land.

 iii) depends on monsoon and soil fertility .